 Choosing when to start receiving retirement benefits is an important decision.
-No matter the age you plan to retire, contact us in advance to learn your choices and make the best decision.
+No matter the age you plan to start receiving benefits, contact us in advance to learn your choices to make the best decisions.
 Sometimes, your choice of the month to begin receiving benefits could mean higher benefit payments for you and your family.

-We replace a percentage of a worker's pre-retirement income based on their lifetime earnings.
+Social Security benefits replace a percentage of a worker's pre-retirement income.
 The amount of your average wages that Social Security retirement benefits replaces varies depending on your earnings and when you choose to start benefits.
 If you start benefits at age 67, this percentage ranges from as much as 75% for very low earners, to about 40% for medium earners, and about 27% for high earners.
 If you start benefits earlier than age 67, these percentages would be lower.
 After age 67 they'd be higher.
-Most financial advisers say you will need about 70% of pre-retirement income to live comfortably in retirement, including your Social Security benefits, investments, and other personal savings.
-For more information on other factors to consider as you think about when to start receiving Social Security retirement benefits, read Your Retirement Checklist (Publication No. 05-10377).
+Most financial advisers say you will need about 70% of pre-retirement income to live comfortably in retirement, which includes your Social Security benefits, investments, and other personal savings.
+For more information on other factors to consider as you think about when to start receiving Social Security retirement benefits read Your Retirement Checklist (Publication No. 05-10377).